 Dairy is a relatively minor industry in Montana, with 10,000 dairy cows.
 Most of Montana's livestock sector focuses on beef cattle.
-As of January 1, 2023, this state was home to 1,270,000 beef cattle, not including calves.
-Individual milk production in Montana is relatively strong at 22,300 pounds of milk per cow, per year.
+According to the 2022 Census of Agriculture, Montana has 273 farms with milk cows with few large dairy operations in the state.